To RSVP for this year’s Bear Heart Vision Quest, please follow this link.

 - Gifts for people you meet in camp during the Vision Quest (if you are so moved).

 All participants (Questers and Supporters) must arrive Tuesday to set up their camp and in order to participate in the Wednesday evening campfire circle discussion of Vision Questing.
-The organizers of the Vision Quest (Cliff Buchanan and Mike Andrews) will arrive at the Vision Quest site at least two days before the start of the Vision Quest to set up camp and build the sweat lodge, and all Questers and Supporters are encouraged to arrive early and participate in these activities.
+The organizers of the Vision Quest (Cliff Buchanan and Mike Andrews) will arrive at the Vision Quest site at least two days before the start of the Vision Quest to set up camp and build the Purification lodge, and all Questers and Supporters are encouraged to arrive early and participate in these activities.
 We will try to finish by Noon on Sunday.
 It is best to give yourself a day or two to recuperate before driving/ flying home.

 QUESTING AT THE VISION QUEST